 |Songs:||By Opetaia Foa'i and Lin-Manuel Miranda:|

-The film is predominantly CGI, however Maui's tattoos are hand drawn.
+The film is predominantly CGI, but Maui's tattoos are hand-drawn.

-Moana was the fifth most successful animated film of the year, behind Pixar's Finding Dory, Disney's Zootopia, Illumination Entertainment's The Secret Life of Pets and DreamWorks Animation's Kung Fu Panda 3.
+Moana was the fifth most successful animated film of the year, behind Pixar's Finding Dory, Disney's Zootropolis, Illumination Entertainment's The Secret Life of Pets and DreamWorks Animation's Kung Fu Panda 3.